Synobsys/synobsys.github.io/how-to/how-to-draft-a-rest-api.md

 ---
-title : How to draft reusable APIs for your businessobjects according to the Synobsys conventions
+title : How to design and build reusable APIs for your businessobjects according to the Synobsys conventions
 ---
 # {{page.title}}